Surfshark vs ExpressVPN: which VPN is better?

 Split tunneling

 Surfshark calls this feature Bypasser.
-You can pick and choose which apps need to go through a VPN tunnel and which don’t.
 During our testing, this feature worked really well and we successfully customized the list of apps that needed a VPN tunnel to work.

-Meanwhile, ExpressVPN didn’t give this feature any fancy name, as you can find it under the Split tunneling tab.
+Meanwhile, you can find this feature under the Split tunneling tab on ExpressVPN.

 Nevertheless, here the split tunneling feature works just as well.
-Additionally, this feature is available on ExpressVPN’s Windows, Mac, and Android applications.
+Additionally, this feature is available on ExpressVPN’s Windows, macOS, and Android applications.

 SmartDNS